Michalia-Lewis/CS5001-Practice-Problems/for Loops/README.md

 ---

 ### 📚 Attribution
-The learning objectives and descriptions in this folder are adapted from materials provided in **CS 5001: Intensive Foundations of Computer Science**.
+Module descriptions and learning objectives are adapted from **CS 5001: Intensive Foundations of Computer Science**.
-They are used here for educational and personal study purposes only.
+All course materials belong to their respective authors and institutions.
+This repository is for personal educational use only.